kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 phase.
 This allows the user to send replacement Pods when a Pod in the group fails or if the group is preempted.
 The replacement Pods can have any name, but they must point to the same pod group.
-Once the replacement Pod is created the old one will be completely removed.
+Once a replacement Pod is created, and Kueue has added it as an owner of the Workload, the Failed pod will be deleted.

 To declare that a group is failed, a user can execute one of the following actions:
 1. Issue a Delete for the Workload object.
 The controller would terminate all running Pods and